heikadog/zml/zml.md

 1. AutiZoom (@autiszoom.bsky.social) is an open zoophile.
 1. wolp (@justanotherwolp.bsky.social) is an open zoophile.
 1. Local Weirdo Artist (@localweird0artist.bsky.social) is an open zoophile.
+1. Marina Monkman (@pinkpawpuppy.bsky.social) is an open zoophile.

 ### Interacts with Zoophiles